 Always refer to the manufacturer's recommendations for specific voltage settings for your particular cartridge.

-Still, we can make some simple vape voltage to temperature conversion to get a good idea of the temps used.
+Still, we can make some simple vape voltage to temperature conversions to get a good idea of the temps used.
 Here are the approximate temperatures for three primary vape settings:

 If you’ve tweaked your voltage a few times and just can’t quite figure out what’s off about it, don’t fret!
 Every vape pen and preference is different, so you may just need to tweak a little more in one direction or another to fine tune the experience.